inf380p/fall2021/syllabus.markdown

 **Additional Materials:** There is a wealth of excellent Python material on the Internet.
 Here is a selection of some resources students may wish to consult for additional perspectives or information on some of the concepts we'll cover:

 * Coursera's [Python for Everybody](https://www.coursera.org/learn/python) by Dr. Chuck.
-Yes, the same Dr. Chuck who wrote our textbook.
+Yes, the same Dr. Chuck who wrote our  ook.
 Some of these older videos use Python 2 syntax but regardless they are an excellent option for students who want a more multimedia experience.
 The Week chunks roughly correspond to the first few chapters.
 Highly recommended for any time something didn't 'click' in class and you want to hear it again.
 Free.
 * Related, Dr. Chuck has [a YouTube playlist](https://www.youtube.com/playlist?list=PLlRFEj9H3Oj4JXIwMwN1_ss1Tk8wZShEJ) with lectures and walkthroughs of much of the course content.
 * [Automate the Boring Stuff](http://automatetheboringstuff.com) by Al Sweigart.
 Al's book was a close contender for the text of this course.
 Free online, and you can buy the book.
 Highly recommended if you intend on developing Python proficiency further after the course.
 * [Google's Python Class](https://elliott.trinket.io/google-s-python-class) by Nick Parlante.
 This is an intensive 2 day course for programmers with experience in a language other than Python.
 Its quick pace means that it's best as a refresher or extender after we've covered something.
 The link is to a version that I made interactive with Trinket, so it should be quick and easy to pop in and do a section.